 For more than 80 years, his mandate to promote human progress was realized through the support of fundraising campaigns to build capital projects – libraries, hospitals, schools, museums, community centers and the like – that, over the years, have contributed to the creation of the nation’s nonprofit infrastructure.

 The Kresge challenge grant created community excitement, spurred the growth of a nonprofit’s donor base, and helped the organization reach its fundraising goal.

 “Giving away money is not an easy job,” Sebastian once observed.
 “Money alone cannot build character or transform evil into good; it cannot restore the influence and vitality of the home; neither can it maintain the valleys and plains of peace.
 Spent alone, it might as well stay in the vaults ....
 It cries for full partnership with leaders of character and good will.”

 Kresge’s broad fields of interest have become seven narrowly defined programs – Arts and Culture, Community Development, Detroit, Education, Environment, Health, and Human Services.
 Each has a particular point of view with long-term goals and strategies to guide our grantmaking and investing.
 We partner with those committed to the needs of poor individuals and communities – small, mid-size and large nonprofit organizations, intermediaries, and the public and private sectors.

 Undergirding all of our work are our values:

-- We work to create opportunity, have community impact, foster institutional transformation, and promote environmental conservation.
+- We work to create opportunity, have community impact, foster institutional transformation, and promote stewardship of the environment.